3box/3box/README.md

 # 3Box
 3Box is a distributed database that supports public and private data for Ethereum users.
-All data is publicly available, but private data can only be decrypted by those to whom the user has provided permission.
+All data is publicly available, but private data can only be decrypted by dapps that the user has given explicit permission.

 ## Quick Links